Testing News Posts

 Related: Shifting Perspectives: Financial Aid Efficiency and Compliance

 These dreams are often never realized because students incur so much debt, they become discouraged and drop out.
 They simply cannot continue with their educational journey because the funds are not there to pay for it.
-Between room and board, books and living expenses, and of course, tuition, many students have no other choice but to get a job instead of pursuing graduation.
+Between room, board, books, living expenses, and of course, tuition, many students have no other choice but to get a job instead of pursuing graduation.

 The policies and stipulations for financial aid are likely to remain constant.
 FAFSA is very clear about their stance on financial aid applications: “paper applications with errors or missing information will be returned for corrections; therefore, their processing will be delayed.”
 The length of these delays will be dependent on the institution catching the error and finding the resources to give the student notice.